sifive/riscv-isa-sim-lib-demo/README.md

 ```bash
 make
 ```

-This will:
-1. Configure and build RISC-V ISA Simulator with required flags
-2. Install simulator libraries in local `spike_install` directory
-3. Build the demo application

 ### Optional: Building with Memory Operation Hooks
 To enable memory operation observation/debugging, you can build with hooks enabled: